Link11 WAAP

 After all Filters have been evaluated, L11WAAP will execute the found in those Filters which matched the request.

-Each active creates a Global Filter.
-These are managed automatically by the system, and are not visible to, or editable by, admins.
-They are mentioned here purely for informational purposes.
+Depending on traffic conditions, some additional Filters might exist that are not visible to admins.
+Each active creates an internal Global Filter to enforce its restrictions.
+These are managed automatically by the system, and are mentioned here purely for informational purposes.

 The administration of Global Filters follows the List/Editor UI conventions described .